Galt Brain Injury Lawyer

 - Brain injuries cost the country about $60 billion dollars every year

-For those who feel like these numbers are high, this is because there are many different types of brain injuries that someone may suffer.
-It is important to understand the breadth of head and brain injuries so that family members can respond appropriately if a loved one is hurt.An Overview: Types of Traumatic Brain Injuries
+There are many different types of brain injuries that someone may suffer.
+It is important to understand the breadth of head and brain injuries so that family members can respond appropriately if a loved one is hurt.What Are the Most Common Types of Brain Injuries?

 Concussion: Concussions have been in the news a lot recently because of their association with football.
 A concussion is a blow to the head that may or may not result in loss of consciousness; however, any acute symptoms are typically temporary.
 Someone who has repeated concussions is at risk of developing something called chronic traumatic encephalopathy, which has been the focus of the NFL in recent years.